Lumps and changes to your breast can be worrying but most breast lumps are not cancer.

-It is not possible for us to tell you whether your lump is breast cancer or not.
-But it may help to know that most breast lumps are not cancer.
-And the symptoms you describe are not generally caused by breast cancer.
-If the lump feels hot or is red, it may be a breast abscess (a lump caused by infection).
+Symptoms like itchiness and pain is not generally caused by cancer.
+A lump that feels hot or is red, it may be a breast abscess (a lump caused by infection).

 These tests can show whether or not the lump is a cancer.
-If it is not a cancer you will be able to stop worrying.
-If it is a cancer, the earlier it is diagnosed the better the chance of successful treatment.
+The earlier cancer is diagnosed the better the chance of successful treatment.